 Rabbi Avraham Dov Auerbach of Avritch and Tzefas (1765-1840).
 He was a disciple of Rabbi Levi Yitzchak of Berdichev and the first two Rebbes of Chernobyl.
 Rebbe of Avritch from 1785, he moved to Tzefas in 1830 at the age of 65.
 He is the author of Bas Ayin, a commentary on Chumash.
 In the deadly earthquake of 24 Tevet 5597 (January 1, 1837), 5,000 people lost their lives, of whom 4,000 were Jews.
 Although most of the shul of the Avritcher Rebbe collapsed, the part where the men were clustered remained upright and everyone was saved.
 He is buried in the old cemetery of Tzefas.

 Rabbi Yehoshua Moshe Aharonson of Petach Tikva (1910-1993).
-Born in Warsaw, he was was named rabbi of Sanok in 1937.
-In the winter of early 1940, he was appointed to the Beis Din of Warsaw.
-In March 1942, he was deported to the Konin labor camp, near Chelmno.
-The Konin camp was liquidated in the summer of 1943.
-Rabbi Aharonson was taken to Hohensalza, and afterwards to Auschwitz 3 (Buna).
-In 1945 he was transferred from Auschwitz to Buchenwald and then taken on a death march to Theresienstadt, where he was liberated.
-He subsequently moved to Eretz Israel, where he served as a rabbi in Petach Tikva and Emmanuel.
-His writings were collected in the book Alei Merorot.
+Born in Warsaw, he was was named rabbi of Sanok in 1937, before being appointed to the Beis Din of Warsaw in early 1940.
+Following the German occupation of Warsaw he was deported to the Konin labor camp, near Chelmno.
+When the Konin camp was liquidated in the summer of 1943, Rabbi Aharonson was taken to Hohensalza, and afterwards to Auschwitz 3 (Buna).
+In 1945 he was transferred from Auschwitz to Buchenwald and then forced to participate in the death march to Theresienstadt.
+The Rabbi kept a diary to provide evidence of the crimes of the German Nazis, and endangered his life constantly in order to document the horror.
+His writings were collected in the memoir "Alei Merorot" (Leaves of Bitterness", published by his son in 1996.
+After his liberation he moved to Eretz Israel, where he served as a rabbi in Petach Tikva and Emmanuel.

 Rabbi Rachamim Mazuz of Jerba